Viacheslav-Radchenko/TSUIKit/README.md

 ## TSTableView

 `TSTableView` is UI component for displaying multi columns tabular data with support of hierarchical rows and columns structure.
 It provides smooth animations for item selection and dynamic content modification.
-Some features listed below:
+Some features are listed below:

 * Suport muti columns data structure.
 * Support hierarchical column definition (i.e. column may have subsections).